 An introduction to Fr Anthony Chantry

 My missionary journey started in 1975, when on the Feast of the Epiphany I was received into the Catholic Church.
-In September of the same year I began my formation as a missionary priest with the Mill Hill Missionaries (MHM).
-I celebrated my 21st birthday in the first week of my stay in the MHM missionary college in Holland where I spent three very happy years discovering the meaning of what it means to be a missionary and a priest, and how to live in a Christian community.
+In September of the same year I began my formation as a missionary Priest with the Mill Hill Missionaries (MHM).
+I celebrated my 21st birthday in the first week of my stay in the MHM missionary college in Holland where I spent three very happy years discovering what it means to be a missionary and a Priest, and how to live in a Christian community.

 This was closely followed by one year’s missionary experience in Nairobi, Kenya, and it is here that I first discovered how much Africa has to teach us about faith in a God who is our constant companion.
 It is here that I first experienced the joy of celebrating life that, even in the face of trial and adversity, is so natural to the people there.

 Returning to St Joseph’s College, Mill Hill, London, I completed my formation and was ordained in my home parish of St Augustine’s, Barkingside.
 I would like to pay special tribute to the Priests and people of that parish who, for the past forty years, have accepted me as one of the family.
 They have always made me feel welcome and have the patience of Job in listening to my extended homilies, often composed of missionary stories!
 They have taught me the importance of encouragement.